santiagoromero20/EcommerceWebPage-Flask/README.md

     │    ├── forms.py
     │    ├── models.py
     │    └── routes.py
+    │
+    ├── requierements.txt
     ├── run.py
     └── README.md

-## Teachings
+## **Teachings**

 On this project I have deepen my knowledge in all the technologies mentioned.
-For example on HTML, starting from discovering new tags up until the concept of inheritence, and the idea of Boostrap on CSS.
-Then, I learned a lot of built-in classes from Flask such as FlaskForm to easily build a proper RegistrationForm class, different security techniques as hashing the passwords to store them on the Databases.
+For example on **HTML**, starting from discovering new tags up until the concept of inheritence, and the idea of Boostrap on **CSS**.
+Then, I learned a lot of built-in classes from Flask such as **FlaskForm** to easily build a proper RegistrationForm class, different security techniques as hashing the passwords (with **bcrypt** library) to store them on the Databases and logically the use of them, in this particular case **sqlite**.
+And also the use of **SQLAlchemy** to easily write SQL queries and handle tables creation with intuitive python code.
+## **Installation and Usage**

+I would recommend you to start by creating a virtual or conda environment, whatever you prefer.
+Once, created install all the dependencies of the project specified on requierements.txt inside this env.
+Then clone from this repo the code into your local VSCode, PyCharm, etc. It´s important to respect the places of the directories and files if not you may face some problems to start running the program.
+Finally, write this commands on your terminal:

+        #Asssign run.py as the "runner" file for Flask
+        export FLASK_RUN=run.py

+        #Run the App!
+        flask run

+Be aware of assigning your own settings to:

+        app.config["SQLALCHEMY_DATABASE_URI"]
+        app.config["SECRET_KEY"]

-I hope you like and learn from the project as much as myself!
+Hope you like and learn from this project as much as myself!

-##  Installation and Usage

-Create Image

-    docker build -t flaskapi -f Dockerfile .

-Run Container

-     docker run -d -p 5000:5000 flaskapi